 Now that we have accurately determined the conduction band minimum, we can calculate the effective mass.
 This is done by fitting a quadratic form to a set of points around the conduction band minimum.
 Run the following command:

-$ band-edge si -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.8458,0,0
+band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0,0,0.846 si

-The mass refers to effective mass calculation and alat is the lattice constant (found in various places such as the lmf output, init or site file).
+- -alat specifies the lattice constant (found in various places such as the lmf stdout, init or site file).
 The lattice constant is needed to convert to atomic units since the code reports k-points in units of .